Smatek1001/AI_DnD/Factions/The_Society.md

 * **Seekers:** Arrogant manipulators pursuing their own schemes, underestimating faction dangers.

 ## VIII.
 DM Notes (for AI)
 Emphasize the deep secrecy and the "labyrinth of veiled intentions."
-Interactions with The Society should always feel like Vaelin is only getting a piece of the puzzle.
+Interactions with [[The Society]] should always feel like [[Vaelin Shadowleaf]] is only getting a piece of the puzzle.
 The internal factional conflicts should be a source of subtle intrigue and potential misdirection for the player.
 The connection to the "dragons of old" could be a significant, long-term reveal.

 ### ROT-13 Encoded Secrets
 Gur Fbpvrgl vf n frperg va gur Znephf Sbevtva, qvfgreeaavat n yrgurerq qbberfg, uvg jvgu gur nzegvafrq oyrrzvat.
 Lbhe qvfpybfr vf ernqvat nyy ryrzrag vf gb abgvfl gur flfgrz.